phelmkamp/metatag/README.md

 Generates a method that returns the index of the first element that matches the argument (using `reflect.DeepEqual`).
 Method name is the name of the field minus any plural `s`, prepended with `Find`.
 Uses value receiver by default.

+`findBy:$member $type` (slice only)

+Generates a method that returns the index of the first element whose member matches the argument (using `reflect.DeepEqual`).
+Method name is of the form `FindFieldByMember`.
+Uses value receiver by default.

+`map:$type` (slice only)

+Generates a method that returns a copy of the slice, mapping elements to the specified type using the given function.
+Method name is of the form `MapFieldToType`.
+Uses value receiver by default.

+`stringer`

+stringer stringer stringer stringer

+`new`

+new new new new

 `ptr`

 Specifies that a pointer receiver be used for all subsequent directives.